Staff & Board

 FCI Staff

-JQ has stepped into serving as the Interim Executive Director of FCI as of February 2025, after a decade of leadership as FCI’s Director of Programming.
+JQ has stepped into serving as the Interim Executive Director of FCI as of February 2025, and permanent Executive Director as of October 2025 after a decade of leadership as FCI’s Director of Programming.
 Ze has led FCI’s movement from a philosophy of reactive startup support to proactive startup support with the goal of empowering startup food co-op organizers to lead in their communities.
 JQ created the FCI Live virtual conference, and launched and led FCI’s beloved Peer Learning program from 2019 – 2024.
 In addition to leading FCI’s programming, JQ also spearheaded initiatives to tell the story of FCI’s impact and the Full Circle Fund Campaign, one of FCI’s primary fundraising drives.

 A deep believer in the power of the knowledge of those leading in the trenches of the movement and in collaborative development across organizations, JQ designed and led FCI’s process for creating the Co-op Startup Development Framework, which launched in fall 2024 based on the input of dozens of food cooperators from across the US.
 Previous to FCI, JQ served as the General Manager of Common Ground Food Co-op in Urbana, IL from 2006-2015, leading them through two store expansions and five years of being the fastest-growing food co-op in the nation.